Algo-Boys/SWR2-ASR/readme.md

     poetry run train \
     --config_path="PATH_TO_CONFIG_FILE"

-## Evaluation
-Evaluation metrics are computed during training and are serialized with the checkpoints.

-TODO: manual evaluation script / access to the evaluation metrics?

 ## Inference
 The `config.yaml` also includes a section for inference.
 To run inference on a single audio file, run: